xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 - Always find the next gen, preemptively.
 Otherwise it will be too late and you'll be patching holes.
 We've had that problem multiple times
 - More often than not, there's a bigger underlying problem, and it has to do with structure.
 People are usually not the source of the problem - Don't be too eager to blame something on an individual, dig deeper
     - But people CAN be the source of the problem.
 Never underestimate that.
 Especially if they are in a position of power, either organizationally or due to technical expertise
     - Don't make someone coo lightly (i.e. don't endow with power lightly).
 We've had that problem happen way too many times.
 It's better to leave a gap than to shoot yourself in the foot this way

+\figure{path="./assets/leiden-centraal-night.jpg", caption="The Leiden Centraal train station — dark mode."}

 ## People management